itzg/docker-minecraft-server/README.md

 ### Using "noconsole" option

-Some older versions of Spigot required `--noconsole` to be passed when detaching stdin.
-You can pass that at the end of `docker run` after the image name or set `-e CONSOLE=FALSE`.
+Some older versions (pre-1.14) of Spigot required `--noconsole` to be passed when detaching stdin, which can be done by setting `-e CONSOLE=FALSE`.

 ### Explicitly disable GUI